 Marketing Media Web Specialist

-Ms. Haakenson joined the EpiCenter in 2010.
-Amie provides support for the CDC Wellness Strategies for Health Program and other EpiCenter projects.
+Ms. Karasti joined the EpiCenter in 2018.
+She provides administrative support to the Wellness Strategies for Health program.
+Daisy is a Tlingit Indian from Sitka, Alaska.

 Senior Office Specialist